Eric R. Olson

 Tessera Semiconductor Patent Litigation (U.S. District Court, E.D.
 Texas and N.D.
 California)

 Trial counsel for Tessera enforcing groundbreaking patents related to semiconductor operation.
-Cases pending in Marshall, Texas and Oakland, California against numerous defendants.
-Settled claims against Spansion for $25 million and with STATS Chippac, Siliconware, AMD, ChipMOS, Freescale, and ASE for confidential amounts.
-Trial set for November 2014 against remaining defendants.
+Cases pending in Marshall, Texas against numerous defendants.
+Settled claims against Spansion for $25 million and with STATS Chippac, Siliconware, AMD, ChipMOS, Freescale, ASE, and STMicroelectronics for confidential amounts.

 National coordinating counsel for DuPont in product liability litigation, including putative class actions, alleging damage caused by DuPont's Imprelis® herbicide.
 MDL pending in Pennsylvania.